 For other non-legal documents that need your signature, you can do that using PDF.Live’s esign tool.

-- Then, find the document that you need to sign.
-Then, drag and drop it into PDF.Live’s electronic signature tool.
+2. Then, find the document that you need to sign, and drag and drop it into PDF.Live’s electronic signature tool.
 Click “Sign PDF.”

-- You will be taken to PDF.Live’s PDF editor and will receive a prompt to either draw your signature with your mouse or import a separate document that has your signature.
-This second document can be a JPEG or PDF picture that you’ve taken with your phone of your physical signature.
+3. You will be taken to PDF.Live’s PDF editor, which will prompt you to draw your signature with your mouse or import a separate file that has your signature.
+This separate file can be a JPEG or PDF picture that you’ve taken with your phone of your physical signature.

-- After drawing or importing your signature, you’ll then be able to place the signature anywhere you want on the imported document.
+4. After drawing or importing your signature, you’ll be able to place the signature anywhere you want on the imported document.
 You can resize the signature as necessary.
 Click the check mark when you’ve got it in the right place.

 How To Save Your Signature File In a PDF